lblod/delta-consumer/README.md

   - The CONSTRUCT part of the matching query
   - Matching variables are bound to values in the WHERE clause.

+#TODO:

+- overlap/interference of queries
+- example: replacement
+- example: addition
+- where: data source vocabulary/model. construct target app voc/model
+- pass through of types and properties, with filter not in.
+- .disabled files
+- scripts to assist config generation

 ## Tutorials

 ### Add the service to a stack, with default behaviour.